 Then again, it is pretty solid logic that nothing Scarlett Johansson ever does could be the worst.
 That honor is reserved for this.
 Anyway.

-WHO WINS?
 Isn't it obvious?
 Someone needs to teach Pete Yorn and Scarlett Johnasson a lesson about making albums that no mom-and-pop record store would be embarrassed to hand sell.
 Everyone else on this list would at least win that battle. -joe puglisi